 Curtin University is known for its practical, hands-on approach to higher education.
 Freeman students enroll in classes with Australian and international students at Curtin Business School (CBS), one of Australia's largest, most comprehensive and international business schools.
 As one of the top ten business schools in CBS offers a wide range of quality courses in a variety of subjects, including Accounting, Business Service Learning, Finance, Information Science, International Business, Law, Management, and Marketing.
 Freeman students at Curtin also have the opportunity to participate in business service learning and/or a three week Southeast Asia study tour.

 Perth, the capital and largest city of Western Australia, is the fourth-most populous city in Australia with an estimated population of around 2 million people.
 It is not only Australia's fastest growing city but also the sunniest.
 It's close to Singapore, even sharing the same time zone, and is Australia's western gateway to Asia, geographically closer to Timor and Jakarta than Sydney or Melbourne.
 Due to the city's location, students in Perth are able to enjoy an active, outdoor lifestyle, to see the unique features of Western Australia and undertake interesting and often unique activities -- hiking or horseback riding in the towering karri and marri forests, diving at Ningaloo Reef and Rottnest Island, surfing at Margaret River, or joining Curtin Volunteers! in one of their programs with a remote Aboriginal community on the edge of the desert 500 km north east of Perth.
 With 12,500 km of coastline, the state of Western Australia is internationally famed for its magnificent beaches and, of course, its surfing.
 The diversity, consistency and quality of the waves are world class.
+Another great benefit to studying in Perth is its proximity to Asian countries.
+Flights to Bali, Singapore and other Southeast Asian destinations are cheap and quick.

 As a visiting student directly enrolled at Curtin University, you can participate in the various on-campus student organizations and associations, just like you would at Tulane.
 Your study abroad at Curtin will begin with an on-campus orientation during which time you'll learn about all of these on-campus opportunities.
 Overall, the program at Curtin allows Tulane students to become completely immersed in Australian culture.